bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 ### What can be batched?

-Batching/Instancing can only happen for GPU data that doesn't require "rebinding".
+Batching/Instancing can only happen for GPU data that doesn't require "rebinding" (binding is making data available to shaders / pipelines, which incurs a runtime cost).
 This means if something like a pipeline (shaders), bind group (shader-accessible bound data), vertex / index buffer (mesh) is different, it cannot be batched.

 From a high level, currently entities with the same material and mesh can be batched.